sairaka/Hupsis/README.md

 In this practice work I have used html, css, php and postgresql.

-I know code could be cleaner, shorter and nore beautiful, but I am getting there, as soon as I do more of coding...
+I know code could be cleaner, shorter and more beautiful, but I am getting there, as soon as I do more of coding...
 :-)